remix-run/remix/docs/guides/single-fetch.md

 To ease backwards-compatibility and ease the adoption of the single fetch future flag, Remix v2 will handle this based on whether it's accessed from a Remix API or externally.
 In the future Remix will require you to return your own JSON response if you do not want raw objects to be streamed down for external consumption.

-The Remix v2 behavior is as follows:
+The Remix v2 behavior wih single fetch enabled is as follows:

 - When accessing from a Remix API such as `useFetcher`, raw Javascript objects will be returned as `turbo-stream` responses, just like normal loaders and actions (this is because `useFetcher` will append the `.data` suffix to the request)